AlannaParsons/midterm/README.md

 secondary user -> recieve schedule date options secondary user -> rank options & send to primary user -> recieved schedules options in ranked formation, ranked by secondary user votes

-## BUGS
-- error handling not working as expected

-## CURRENT
+## CURRENT WORKFLOW

 - file organization.
-  - seperate frontend and backend helpers
+  - seperate queries into seperate files
-  - split "userqueries", serverqueries??
-    - scss full screen/responsive naming? or seperate folder?

 primary

-  -should we prevent primary user from voting?
+  - should we prevent primary user from voting?
   - results ejs - length of bar determined by % of votes given. intheory 0% will squish content but it doesnt... future implications? why does this work
-  - once html inside date bars change, should fix bar being larger than triangle bug
   - could change date type to drop down
   - maybe take hover off inactive dates (on create calendar)
-  - dates are structured differently for primary and secondary UI... problem? adding complexity

 secondary
-  - error handling for invalid schedule url
-  - check if user primary (primary cannot vote) => dif page?
   - change addVotes to batching system to avoid errors

-  - focusing on mobile dev, create full screen layouts
+  - make responsive designs for mobile and computer layout
     - may add calendar to full screen to fill space

-## ADDRESS

-  - if sending to multiple people, how do we knpw when pole is over? must hold results, add to database. expiry?? expiry set by last possible date of schedule or first
-  - could use internal calendar of phones?
-FEATURES
-  (add notes to top description?)
-  -- ranks are weighted by amount of dates in schedule -happy path complete, add all error handling
-  - add try catch for async db calls
-  - add more security. no current BE protection?

 ## Considerations for future dev
   - create schedule event type input could change to drop down for ease
   - add expiry date (cannot vote past dates given?)
   -currently not handling timezones, dates stored in UTC
   - add time to dates as well
+  - could use internal calendar of phones?
+  - add more security. no current BE protection?
-  - add created date to events
+  - add security to posts

 ## Stack Requirements
 Your projects must use: